taurusilver7/prime-fin-corp-UI/README.md

 The `tailwind.config.cjs` holds the predefined styles & configuration snippets for tailwindcss.

 Create a /constants directory to store the static texts for the application.
 The headings, paragraphs, and footer notes can all be modified at one spot in the constants.

+Create the Navbar component to hold the title, logo & the navLinks.
+Style & customize the styling for mobile view & other breakpoints.

+Create the hero component with the gradients from the pre-built styles, and imported stock files.

+Create a stat component to populate the the stats from the static text.